Where to Stay in Seattle: A Complete Guide for First Timers

 We’ll give you an overview of each of the five neighborhoods, our view of the pros and cons of staying there, some of our favorite highlights within each neighborhood, and the best places to stay in the area.

-The intention is that by the end of this guide, you’ll be able to use the information we’ve put together for you to make a decision and find the perfect place to stay in Seattle for your particular style and budget.
+The intention is that by the end of this guide, you’ll be able to use the information we’ve put together for you to make a decision and find the perfect place to stay in Seattle for your group’s particular style and budget.

 Sound good to you?
 Grab a cup of coffee (this is Seattle, after all) and let’s get into it.